 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have numerous duties that they accomplish in the Lahaina HI healthcare facilities where they practice.
-As their titles indicate, they are mandated to be licensed in all states, including Hawaii.
-Although they may be responsible for overseeing Certified Nursing Assistants (CNA), they themselves typically work under the guidance of either an RN or a doctor.
-The medical care facilities where they work are numerous and diverse, including hospitals, medical clinics, schools, and long-term care facilities.
-Virtually any place that you can encounter patients seeking medical treatment is their dominion.
+Licensed Practical Nurses have a number of functions that they complete in the Kekaha HI health facilities where they are employed.
+As their titles imply, they are required to be licensed in all states, including Hawaii.
+Although they may be accountable for supervising Certified Nursing Assistants (CNA), they themselves usually work under the oversight of either an RN or a doctor.
+The healthcare facilities where they work are numerous and assorted, for example hospitals, medical clinics, schools, and long-term care facilities.
+Virtually any place that you can find patients seeking medical attention is their domain.
 Each state not only regulates their licensing, but also what functions an LPN can and can’t perform.
-So depending on the state, their day-to-day job activities can include:
+So based on the state, their daily job activities can include:

 - Providing medications

 In addition to their work functions being governed by each state, the healthcare facilities or other Kekaha HI healthcare providers where LPNs work can additionally limit their job duties within those parameters.
 Additionally, they can work in various specialties of nursing, such as long-term care, critical care, oncology and cardiology.